• Skip to primary navigation

 • Sugar - granulated sugar

-• Lemon juice - fresh squeezed is best
+• Lemon juice - freshly squeezed is best

 Sugar syrup in a glass measuring cup.